When in a relationship, there are many things that you and your partner might do unknowingly, that can slowly ruin your relationship.

 Nowadays, marriages have lost their credibility and the younger generations tend to stay away from complicated procedures due to possible disagreements in opinion and way of life.

-1. Expecting from your partner to change because of you
+1. Expecting from your partner to change because of you.

 In the initial phase of a relationship, while two people are burning in the heat of seduction and play, their feet never touch the ground.
-They are busy building castle in the air and everything seems rosy.
+They are busy building a castle in the air and everything seems rosy.
 Our impression of our partners during this period is all consummate in nature.
 We believe that we have found our ‘eternal love’ and everything feels so perfect that we forever want to capture that image of our partner.

 But with time, as the layers of our partner’s personality unfolds, we find it difficult to recognize and accept as it has no congruence with the impression initially created.
 And here the trouble begins.

-You become increasingly intolerant of your partner’s new behaviour and attitude and you urgently want him to change according to your desires.
+You become increasingly intolerant of your partner’s new behavior and attitude and you urgently want him to change according to your desires.
 What you fail to understand is that your partner hasn’t changed, he/she is just blooming into his/her true self.

 Even if your partner changes, he/she will not and should not change according to your desires.
 If they feel that they want to modify an aspect of themselves, it should be their individualistic decision and not be influenced by your choices.

 Learn to respect your partner for who he/she is – treat their virtues and their adversities alike.

 People fight to prove a point.
 Two people in an intimate relationship with separate sets of value systems and ideas will naturally have arguments.
 But the connotation of the argument is very important.

 Is the argument leading to something fruitful or is it to control, manipulate or dominate your partner?